Bark petitions: Indigenous art and reform for the rights of Indigenous Australians

 The Opposition was also concerned about this issue, and in July, Kim Beasley (Snr) MP and Gordon Bryant MP of the Federal Council for Aboriginal Advancement visited Yirrkala.
 They suggested that the clan leaders send a petition to state their grievances and to request 'a Committee, accompanied by competent interpreters, to hear the views of the people of Yirrkala before permitting the excision of this land'.
-(Both the original and the transcribed texts of the 1963 petition text can be read here.)
+(Links to petition transcripts can be found below)

 The 1963 pair of barks were tabled separately in the House of Representatives, firstly on 14 August by Jock Nelson, Member for the Northern Territory, and then on 28 August by Arthur Caldwell, Leader of the Opposition.
 One panel is Dhuwa and the other is Yirritja and they represent each Yolngu moiety, as explained by Wundjuk Marika in Wandjuk Marika Life Story :

-A little-known third petition, known as the 'Thumbprints Petition', was sent to Parliament on 23 August 1963 as reinforcement because, as Reverend Wells is quoted as saying, 'signatures on the petition of 14 August were discounted by a member of the House of Representatives'.
+A little-known document, known as the 'Thumbprints Petition', was sent to Parliament with the second bark petition as reinforcement because, as Reverend Wells is quoted as saying, 'signatures on the petition of 14 August were discounted by a member of the House of Representatives'.